ferraro/Secure-FTP-Backup/README.md

 	$ /etc/init.d/cron restart

-You can check your /var/log/syslog log file to see if the script runned successfully.
+You can check your /var/log/syslog log file to see if the script executed successfully.

 DECRYPTING & EXTRACTING
 -----------------------